vmlaker/pythonwildmagic/docs/source/installing.rst

   sudo yum install python-devel
   sudo yum install swig

-3. Build and Install the Extension
+3. Build and install the extension
 ==================================

 Grab the |NAME| source code from the repository: